zoghby-ctrl/Iot-AI-theft-detection-system/README.md

 3. **Real-Time Inference:** A Python backend intercepts the stream, applying a custom-configured YOLOv8 model to identify predefined physical threats or unauthorized entry.
 4. **Alerting Mechanism:** Upon positive detection thresholds, the system triggers subsequent security protocols (e.g., local alarms, network notifications).

-*Note: Insert a block diagram or flowchart image here if you have one.*
 ![System Architecture Diagram](link-to-your-image.png)

 ## 📸 Demonstration

-*Highly recommended: Add a GIF or a screenshot showing the YOLOv8 bounding boxes accurately detecting a person/object through the ESP32-CAM feed.*
 ![Demo GIF](link-to-your-demo.gif)

 ## 💻 Installation & Setup